ronin13/goimutmap/README.md

 1) A lockless Golang map implementing the Context interface.

 2) An immutable multi-versioned map built on top of the lockless map, similarly implementing the Context interface.
+(This is a Work In Progress)

 Supports: (with similar semantics as that of golang map)